huangchaoxing/huangchaoxing.github.io/_pages/about.md

  **News**
+   * 2025/07 One paper is accepted to Magnetic Resonance in Medicine, a great honor to cooperate with my colleague <a href="https://junruzhong.com/" style="color: black; text-decoration: underline;text-decoration-style: solid;"> Junru Zhong </a>
    * 2025/05 I am going to have a digital poster at ISMRM 2025 at Honolulu, Hawaii (May 10th - May 15th), Let us catch up !
 I am now on the job market and actively looking for R&D position in the industry, feel free to drop by.
    * 2024/10 One paper is accepted to Quantitative Imaging in Medicine and Surgery.
    * 2024/05 I am going to have a power pitch presentation and digital poster at ISMRM 2024 at Singapore (May 4th - May 9th), looking forward to catching up.